In Egypt's election, turnout provides the only suspense

 Never miss a local story.

-The government nevertheless hopes that sizable turnout among the country's nearly 60 million eligible voters will lend legitimacy to the vote, and is giving Egyptians three days to cast their ballots, starting Monday.

-"This election has a distinct populist dimension," said Ziad Akl, a senior researcher at the Al-Ahram Center for Political and Strategic Studies.
-"The result of the election is already known, so a high turnout is the real prize here, which the regime will capitalize on."
+"The result of the election is already known, so a high turnout is the real prize here, which the regime will capitalize on," said Ziad Akl, a senior researcher at the Al-Ahram Center for Political and Strategic Studies.

-Many Egyptians welcomed the overthrow of Mohammed Morsi and the crackdown on his Muslim Brotherhood, and for a time el-Sissi enjoyed a wave of popular support bordering on hysteria, with downtown shops selling chocolates with his portrait on them.
+Many Egyptians welcomed the overthrow of Mohammed Morsi and the crackdown on his Muslim Brotherhood group and for a time el-Sissi enjoyed a wave of popular support bordering on hysteria, with downtown shops selling chocolates with his portrait on them.

 But that aura has faded over the last four years, which could explain a clampdown ahead of the election on the media and critics.

-The insurgency in the Sinai Peninsula, which gained strength after Morsi's overthrow and is now led by the Islamic State group, has only grown more ferocious, with regular attacks on security forces and deadly church bombings.
+In the Sinai Peninsula, an insurgency that gained strength after Morsi's overthrow and is now led by the Islamic State group has only grown more ferocious, with regular attacks on security forces and deadly church bombings.
 An assault on a mosque in November killed more than 300 people — the worst terror attack in Egypt's modern history.

 The government has meanwhile enacted a series of long-overdue economic reforms — including painful subsidy cuts and the floatation of the currency.
 That improved the investment climate and earned Egypt a $12 billion bailout loan from the International Monetary Fund.
 But the austerity measures sent prices soaring, exacting a heavy toll on ordinary Egyptians, especially the more than 25 percent living below the poverty line.

-As a result, most of the local media coverage of the election has consisted of el-Sissi delivering televised speeches and attending official functions, with little mention of politics.
+Thousands of Islamists and several leading secular activists have been jailed, and unauthorized protests have been outlawed.
+The media is dominated by virulently pro-government commentators and hundreds of websites have been blocked.
+Independent journalists have been arrested or deported.
+In late February, authorities expelled The Times of London correspondent Bel Trew, arresting her after she conducted an interview in Cairo's central Shoubra district, saying she did not have valid accreditation and was filming without a permit.

 El-Sissi cultivates the image of a folksy populist, going on at length about his devotion to God, his reverence for his late mother, and his love for Egypt.
-In a one-hour TV interview that seemed more like an infomercial, el-Sissi said he wished he had one or two trillion dollars of his own money that he could spend on modernizing the country.
+In a one-hour puff piece TV interview, el-Sissi said he wished he had one or two trillion dollars of his own money that he could spend on modernizing the country.

 At a ceremony commemorating soldiers who fell in battle fighting Islamic militants, he appeared close to tears as he listened to the stories of widows and mothers.
 Two children who lost their fathers, and who were outfitted in military uniforms, sat on his lap.
 He was later photographed feeding them cake.